 — Place the antennas of your Keenetic vertically to spread the signal horizontally;

-- Install your Keenetic in the room where wireless speed is most important to you, avoiding corners and niches;
+— Install your Keenetic in a room where wireless speed is most important to you, avoiding corners and niches;

 — To set up a Wi-Fi network in an open space, such as a countryside area, install the router at the window overlooking the side of the area where you plan to use Wi-Fi;